metno/S-ENDA-documentation/source/use_case_NINA.rst

 ..
 Other, legitimate usage scenarios that can take place within this Use Case.

+- The occurence data is found on on gbif.org or on data repositories (usually a part of published papers that have archived data) - there are 410 records with location data on gbif.
-- The user finds the biodiversity data on a different website, and then only wants to find relavant weather data from MET.
+- The climate and weather observation data must still be found from MET.

 Exceptions
 ==========